 Example 9: JS client with SMQ onconnect and onclose event handlers.

-You can test the above sequence a few times to get an understanding of how SMQ connects and disconnects.
-The second argument provided in the onclose event (line 10) tells the client if it can automatically re-connect or not.
-The reason this is false when example 9 runs is because we shut down the broker by calling method SMQ:shutdown (line 3 in example 8).
-The SMQ JS client can be set to auto reconnect should the connection break, but it cannot auto connect if the broker is shut down.
+You can test this sequence a few times to understand how SMQ connects and disconnects.
+The second argument provided in the onclose event (line 10) tells the client whether it can automatically reconnect.
+This value is false when example 9 runs because we shut down the broker by calling method SMQ:shutdown (line 3 in example 8).
+The SMQ JS client can be set to automatically reconnect if the connection breaks, but it cannot automatically connect if the broker is shut down.

-The hands-on example Using SMQ for WebSocket Communication is similar to example 8 and 9 above but also shows how to send messages from a server side SMQ client to the SMQ JS client running in the browser.
+The hands-on example Using SMQ for WebSocket Communication is similar to examples 8 and 9, but also shows how to send messages from a server-side SMQ client to the SMQ JS client running in the browser.

-Note: see the SMQ example list below if you are not planning on connecting an SMQ C/C++ client.
+Note: See the SMQ example list below if you are not planning to connect an SMQ C/C++ client.

-We provide several C/C++ examples and the SMQ publish/subscribe C++ example is the best starting point since the example shows several features that simplifies using the SMQ protocol with C/C++.
-For one, the message names use pre-registered Topic IDs (tids) making it super easy to use from C code.
-See the broker startup script line 10 and 21 for details.
-The messages can then simply be #defined in the C code; see subscripe.cpp line 18 for details.
-This construction makes it very easy to write a C switch statement when receiving the messages.
-See subscripe.cpp line 252 for details.
+We provide several C/C++ examples, and the SMQ publish/subscribe C++ example is the best starting point since it shows several features that simplify using the SMQ protocol with C/C++.
+For example, the message names use pre-registered Topic IDs (tids), making them easy to use from C code.
+See the broker startup script, lines 10 and 21 for details.
+The messages can then simply be #defined in the C code; see subscribe.cpp line 18 for details.
+This construction makes it easy to write a C switch statement when receiving messages.
+See subscribe.cpp line 252 for details.

 See the SMQ GitHub repository's readme file for additional details.
 The following video shows how to run the example bundle using three terminals on Linux.
 You would use the same startup sequence on Windows using three console windows.